TimoKats/pim/readme.md

 [![stars - pim](https://img.shields.io/github/stars/TimoKats/pim?style=social)](https://github.com/TimoKats/pim)
 [![forks - pim](https://img.shields.io/github/forks/TimoKats/pim?style=social)](https://github.com/TimoKats/pim)

 Pim (which stands for Process IMprover) is a task orchestrator meant for personal computers.
+It has scheduling features like:
+- Running on start (with optional delay).
+- Running commands in specific directories.
+- Catchup runs (if computer was turned off during scheduled run).
+- Setting max durations for commands.
+- Access to logs.
-It adds scheduling features like: running on start (with optional delay), doing a catchup runs, setting max durations, easy access to logs, and running commands directly based on their set name (aliases).
+- Running commands directly based on their set name (aliases).
+- Scheduling multiple commands at the same time.
+- etc...

 Moreover, the goal of pim is to be an orchestrator that takes all scenarios into account, so ideas are always welcome :)

-The tool written in Go and tested on Linux, although most funcionalities should also work on Windows...And yes, it's named after a certain text editor I used to write the tool.

 ## Getting started
 You can install pim with `go install github.com/TimoKats/pim@latest` (assuming you have go installed and GOPATH set correctly).
 Currently, pim is not available in any package repositories.
 Next, you can setup your schedule in `~/.pim/process.yaml`.